nlckysolutions/nPhoneKIT/README.md

 ---

-### NOTICE:
+### Bugs:
-**We are currently aware of a bug that stops all actions from working when plugging in a phone.
-This will be fixed with the release of v3.0.0.**
+- We are currently aware of a bug that stops all actions from working when plugging in a phone.
+This will be fixed with the release of v3.0.0.

+> [!IMPORTANT]
+> If you find a bug, **make sure to open a GitHub issue.** This will help me fix the error and make nPhoneKIT better for everyone!

 ---